Future of Energy is Net Zero

 Geothermal Power Plant

-A geothermal power plant captures and uses the heat from the earth to drive one or more steam turbines that turn one or more synchronous generators, which generate "carbon free energy" and "pollution free power."
+A geothermal power plant captures and uses the heat from the earth to drive one or more steam turbines that turn one or more synchronous generators, which generate "carbon free energy," "pollution free power" and "zero emission power."

 There are three geothermal power plant technologies being used to convert hydrothermal fluids to electricity.
 The conversion technologies are dry steam, flash, and binary cycle.
 The type of conversion used depends on the state of the fluid (whether steam or water) and its temperature.
 Dry steam power plants systems were the first type of geothermal power generation plants built.
 They use the steam from the geothermal reservoir as it comes from wells, and route it directly through turbine/generator units to produce electricity.
 Flash steam plants are the most common type of geothermal power generation plants in operation today.
 They use water at temperatures greater than 360°F (182°C) that is pumped under high pressure to the generation equipment at the surface.
 Binary cycle geothermal power generation plants differ from Dry Steam and Flash Steam systems in that the water or steam from the geothermal reservoir never comes in contact with the turbine/generator units.